Sunghoon Kwon: Awards and honors

 Sunghoon Kwon was invited to deliver a plenary talk in IEEE OMN (2020) and delivered invited lectures in international conferences including TEDx talk in Korea Foundation for Advanced Studies (KFAS) (2018) and IEEE MEMS (2017).

 He was appointed as one of the eight SNU Creative Distinguished Professors of Seoul National University in 2012.
-He gained academic recognition of his excellence from both engineering and science by winning many awards including the Young Scientist Award (2011), Korean Young Scientist Award (2012), IEEK/IEEE Joint Awards IT Young Engineer Award (2016), Young Engineer Award from the National Academy of Engineering of Korea (2018) and the Jin-Pok Kim Award for Best Cancer Research in Korea from Korea Cancer Research Foundation (2019).
+He gained academic recognition of his excellence from both engineering and science by winning many awards including the Young Scientist Award (2011), Korean Young Scientist Award (2012), IEEK/IEEE Joint Awards IT Young Engineer Award (2016), NAEK Young Engineer Award from the National Academy of Engineering of Korea (2018) and the Jin-Pok Kim Award for Best Cancer Research in Korea from Korea Cancer Research Foundation (2019).
 Kwon is one of few scientists who has early career awards from both National Science Academy and National Engineering Academy at the same time.
 He is the first Korean winner of the 13th Pioneers of Miniaturization Lectureship, Lab on a Chip Journal (2018).
 In 2022, he was a Scientist of the Month.

-Kwon is a member of NAEK, the National Academy of Engineering of Korea (2020) and a member of the Young Korean Academy of Science and Technology (Y-KAST, 2017).
+Kwon is a member of the National Academy of Engineering of Korea (NAEK, 2020) and a member of the Young Korean Academy of Science and Technology (Y-KAST, 2017).
 Kwon served in technical program committees in several societies, including MicroTAS, IEEE MEMS, and Transducers.